aspect-build/rules_js/README.md

 # Bazel rules for js

 **EXPERIMENTAL** this code is currently pre-release and not subject to any stability guarantee.
 It could be archived or there could be major breaking changes.
+Our goal is to eventually have rough feature parity with rules_nodejs "builtin", but probably not until mid 2022 at the earliest.

 This ruleset is a high-performance alternative to rules_nodejs.

 The primary difference is that we don't run `npm install` or `yarn install`, instead we use a Bazel-idiomatic approach to managing the third-party dependencies.

 Features include:

--   Only downloads packages from npm which are needed for the requested targets to be built/tested.
+-   Only downloads packages from npm which are needed for the requested targets to be built/tested. (https://github.com/bazelbuild/rules_nodejs/issues/2121)
 -   Bazel downloader caches the npm package files, so no fetches are required when the repository rule is cache-busted.
--   Allows multiple versions of Node.js in the same workspace.
+-   Always represents npm packages as directories (TreeArtifact's in Bazel terminology) so there are few inputs to Bazel actions, making I/O operations much faster for setting up execroot/runfiles trees.
+-   Uses the new "core" rules_nodejs which only downloads node.js for the requested platform and allows multiple versions.

 See the [design doc](https://hackmd.io/gu2Nj0TKS068LKAf8KanuA)

 In addition, as a clean rewrite many of the bugs in rules_nodejs are naturally resolved:

 -   Drop four years of accumulated complexity.
--   No Bash dependency on Windows.
+-   No Bash dependency on Windows, (https://github.com/bazelbuild/rules_nodejs/issues/1102)
--   nodejs_binary can be used as the `tool` in a genrule.
+-   nodejs_binary can be used as the `tool` in a genrule (https://github.com/bazelbuild/rules_nodejs/issues/1553, https://github.com/bazelbuild/rules_nodejs/issues/2600)
 -   Repository layout matches the distribution so you can trivially patch or point to sources.
--   We use gazelle to generate bzl_library targets so users can always generate documentation for rules that reference these.
+-   We use gazelle to generate bzl_library targets so users can always generate documentation for rules that reference these. (https://github.com/bazelbuild/rules_nodejs/issues/2874)

 ## Installation